 Typically, graduate program candidates are already involved in professional careers that are being enhanced by the graduate studies.
-For those people who are without career placement, the faculty and the university Career Services Center can provide assistance in seeking appropriate employment.
-Students should register with Career Services before graduation.
+For students who are seeking employment, the faculty and the university Career Services Center provides job search assistance.

 A limited number of graduate assistantships are granted for 10 and/or 20 hours of departmental service per week in exchange for a waiver of tuition and a stipend.
 Applications are available in the Graduate Studies office and should be submitted with the application for admission to graduate study.